- 1 Top 7 Best Styluses Compared

 Sure, you can use just about anything for your best tablet computer, but this stylus is the best.

 This stylus features a fiber and disc tip to offer excellent versatility with a two-in-one action.
-It’s compatible with all touchscreen devices without the need for batteries.
+It’s compatible with all touchscreen devices without the need for batteries meaning the battery life should last forever.
 Weighing a total of 24g, it’s heavier than some styluses on this list, but this weight is a great way to keep the stylus connected to your screen for optimum accuracy.

 The main 2-mm tip is designed with rubber and a transparent plastic disc to improve the responsiveness against your screen without impacting your view.
 Without the plastic disc, the stylus could sometimes lose responsiveness.
 The 2-mm tip makes the stylus perfect for drawing intricate lines or handwriting on your device.
 Alternatively, switch to the 6-mm tip to move pictures, icons, or navigate through menu settings, rather than using your fingers.